idumpling/robotx/docs/ROBOT_BEST_PRACTICE.md

 Robot Framework Projects
 ------------------------

 * Test and Resource Format
 We use Plain Text format.
 Example is as follows,

+Test suite file:

     *** Settings ***
     Documentation    A test suite with a single test for try page objects